 - Obstructive sleep apnea (OSA)

-It’s crucial to have a sleep specialist evaluate your nighttime mouth breathing or snoring, so you can treat these conditions medically rather than trying to alleviate symptoms with mouth taping.
+It’s crucial to have a sleep specialist evaluate your nighttime mouth breathing or snoring, especially if you're a mouth breather, so you can treat these conditions medically rather than trying to alleviate symptoms with mouth taping.

 “Whether your concern is snoring, dry mouth, difficulty breathing through the nose or a sleep-related breathing disorder, talk to your doctor who can help you find solutions that effectively address the underlying condition safely,” Palmer said.